JonLeyshon/SolarSystem/README.md

 # ThreeJS Solar System Project

-This project was made following a crash course Taught by industry expert Jesse Zhou.
-Follow this link https://zerotomastery.io/courses/learn-three-js/ for more details on this course.
-Thank you to Jesse and Zero to Mastery for the helpful course videos.

 ### Features

 view our solar system in three.js.
 Scroll in, play with the lighting or even add your own planet to our brilliant solar system.